kenashkov/swoole-performance-tests/README.md

 </IfModule>
 ```

+The MySQL instance used for testing is MySQL 8 on another host in the same network with connection limit of 4000.

 ## Tests and results

 A list of the test - please click on each test for more details and complete `ab` output: